aslammmuhammed/run-secret-reloader/README.md

 **Automatically redeploy Cloud Run services when secrets change in Google Secret Manager.**

 Stop manual redeployments and let your services automatically pick up fresh secrets!
 This service listens for Secret Manager events and intelligently reloads only the Cloud Run services that depend on the updated secret.
+This project addresses the feature request [Cloud Run Services should support automatically deploying a new version when a secret they depend on changes](https://issuetracker.google.com/issues/197954279).

 ## ✨ Features